 g.
-Human rights and work environment
+Human rights

 In the countries and regions where the NEC Group operates, there is growing interest in how corporations respond to issues related to human rights and occupational safety and health, and the relevant laws and regulations are changing.
-Human rights issues caused by racial discrimination and political uncertainty remain in certain regions.
-In the event that the NEC Group's business offices and/or supply chain is unable to appropriately respond to these issues, the NEC Group may be faced with criticism from a range of stakeholders, including local residents, clients, consumers, shareholders, investors and human rights organizations, and it may cause the reputation and brand value of the NEC Group to be damaged.
-Moreover, in submitting to regulations, the NEC Group may bear a financial burden.
+Human rights issues caused by racial discrimination and political uncertainty remain in certain regions and it has been deemed necessary to address such issues by working together with business partners.
+The NEC Group has identified "New Technology such as AI and Human Rights", "Human Right Violation Risks Arising from Geopolitical Situation and Impact of Conflicts", "Occupational Conditions in the Supply Chain" and "Safety and Health of Employees" as prominent human rights issues and has taken measures to address such issues.
+However, in the event that the NEC Group's business offices and/or supply chain is unable to appropriately respond to these issues, the NEC Group may not only receive administrative punishment or suspension of business from clients, but may also be faced with criticism from a range of stakeholders, including local residents, clients, consumers, shareholders, investors and human rights organizations, and it may cause the reputation and brand value of the NEC Group to be damaged, which could have an adverse impact on the NEG Group's business and financial condition.